jasa-acs/repro-template/data/README.md

+Please replace the contents of this file with relevant instructions for your repository or remove this file entirely.

 This directory would generally contain the real data files (or facsimile versions of them in place of confidential data) and simulated data files.

-Cleaned data that is produced by processing raw input data might also be placed here.
+Cleaned data that are produced by processing raw input data might also be placed here.

 Code to generate the simulated data and (if relevant) and facsimile data provided in place of confidential real data might also be placed here.